|Grad Year||2014 (BSc)|

 |Former Occupation||Junior Quality Specialist (Ferrero Rocher and Nutella)|

 |Pronouns||She, Her, Hers|

-Arisa Thamsuaidee is a Junior Quality Specialist with Ferrero Canada.
-In her role, she works with operations to ensure that the products meet the food safety and quality standards by engaging in the decision making process and continuous improvement activities.
+Arisa Thamsuaidee is a former Junior Quality Specialist with Ferrero Canada.
+In her role, she worked with operations to ensure that the products meet the food safety and quality standards by engaging in the decision making process and continuous improvement activities.

-How did your academic experience prepare you for your current job?
+How did your academic experience prepare you for your previous job?

 The food science courses like food chemistry, food microbiology, and food process science provided the foundation for understanding the concepts.
 Labs and co-op experience applied these concepts and really helped me to prepare for the industry.
 I also felt that in LFS we tend to promote group work and problem-based learning with students from other disciplines.
 I did not always enjoy it back then but now I can see that it was preparing me for the real world.